(Updated Dec. 25, 2021; January 16, 2022)

-But now, almost 20 years after that event, one thing is clear: the way my ex thinks, the lack of critical thinking skills she obviously lacks in her tool box of problem solving know-how, was a recurring common denominator in our marriage that ultimately contributed to its demise.
+But now, almost 20 years after that event, one thing is clear: the way my ex thinks, the lack of critical thinking and other relational skills she obviously lacks in her tool box of problem solving know-how, was a recurring common denominator in our marriage that ultimately contributed to its demise.

 Worse, this same erroneous way of thinking is predominant in all three of my daughters today, hindering their abilities to correctly problem solve critical issues in their own lives.
 This is evident in how they have handled an almost 20 year span of absence with myself, refusing, for a myriad of reasons, to take into consideration the way their own father has viewed so many of the events that happened to their family and to recognize without my input, they are missing the other half of the puzzle problem.
 You can’t complete a puzzle with half of the pieces missing.

-As noted above, I’m now inclined (and I could be wrong) to believe that my ex used this unfortunate but fortuitous event as an excellent excuse to end our marriage for a second time.
+As noted above, I’m now inclined (and I could be wrong) to believe that my ex used this unfortunate but fortuitous event (for her) as a convenient excuse to end our marriage for a second time.
 My reason for this is because she had another relationship developing on the side—or the hope for one, and this would be the perfect opportunity to “drop one branch and pick up the other,” a strategy that seems to be particularly suited to women on the prowl or desiring to “jump ship.”

 Of course, the real possibility that my ex suffered some type of childhood trauma of her own figures prominently in this sad picture.
-And I must admit, if I discover one day she was sexually, physically, or psychologically abused as a little girl or teenager when she was growing up in Mexico, there is no doubt that this would change the way I look at all the hell she has put me through for decades.
+And I must admit, if I discover one day she was sexually, physically, or psychologically abused as a little girl or teenager while growing up in Mexico, there is little doubt this would change the way I look at all the hell she has put me through for decades.

-You see, I understand what it means to be abused because I was when I was a child.
-I was never sexually abused like my sisters were, so I understand the trauma a child goes through.
+I understand what it means to be abused; I was when I was a child.
+I was never sexually abused like my sisters, but I can still understand the traumas a child goes through.

-If my ex went through severe childhood trauma, this would release some of the anger I carry for her to this day—maybe even most of it.
-Though she would not receive a complete “pass” for what she had done to my children and myself because there is no excuse for her behavior, I would understand much more than what I have been able to for decades.
+If my ex went through severe childhood trauma, this would release some of the anger I carry for her to this day—maybe most of it.
+Though she would not receive a complete “pass” for what she has done to our children and myself (there is no excuse for her behavior), I would understand more than what I have been able to for decades.

 I’ve come to the point in this long, sad saga of my family history that leads me to this inescapable conclusion that me ex has indeed suffered some type of trauma in her childhood.
 I don’t know for sure, of course.
 But all the signs unmistakably point to this conclusion.

-I have an older sister, Lisa, who I have not seen for years now.
+I have an older sister, Lisa, who I have not seen for years.
 According to Lisa, she was sexually molested by our dad.
-And out of my other sisters, has had the greatest issues in dealing with her troubled childhood.
+And out of my other sisters, Lisa has had the greatest issues in dealing with her troubled childhood.

-It got so bad that I had to finally cut her out of my life.
-I tried to help her but nothing got through to her.
-She would call me on the phone and leave the most hateful messages and I couldn’t take it any more.
-We can only take so much.
+It got so bad with her I had to cut her out of my life.
+I tried to help her but nothing got through.
+She would call me on the phone (probably drunk or on drugs) and leave the most hateful messages.
+I couldn’t take it any more.

-I tell this story of my sister because I believe I might feel somewhat the same way toward my ex if my suspicions are confirmed that she was abused as well.
-I’ve always been a defender of the abused, the bullied, the weak and the helpless, and I think I would look at her in a much different light.
+I tell this story of because I might feel the same way toward my ex if my suspicions are confirmed that she was abused.
+I’ve always been a defender of the maltreated, the bullied, the weak and the helpless, and I think I might look at her in a different light—maybe.

-It certainly would not solve, answer or heal all of what she has done in the past—not by a long shot—but I could certainly extend much more mercy to her than I can now.
+It certainly would not solve, answer, or heal all of what she has done in the past—not by a long shot—but I could extend more mercy to her than is possible now.

 D. The reactions of Aimie and Michelle